Super-NES/beautiful-jekyll/index.md

 ---
 ## Conflict-Free Replicated Data Type (CRDT)

-An alternative strategy that was named **Conflict-Free Replicated Data Types (CRDT)** was discovered by researchers while trying to strengthen and simplify OT.
+An alternative strategy was discovered by researchers while trying to strengthen and simplify OT.
+They called it the **Conflict-Free Replicated Data Type (CRDT)**.

-Like a basic text editor, OT treats each character as having a value and an absolute position and relies purely on an algorithm to achieve commutativity and idempotency.
+OT is implemented without changing the fundamental structure of a basic text editor.
+Like a basic editor, OT treats each character as having a value and an absolute position.
+And to achieve the commutativity and idempotency required by a collaborative text editor, OT relies primarily on an algorithm.

 CRDTs take a different approach.
-With the CRDT strategy, researchers realized that there's no reason to treat the characters as just having a value and absolute position.

-Instead, you add properties to the character object that allow for the  commutativity and idempotency required by a collaborative text editor.
-By using a more complex data structure, CRDTs allow for a much simpler algorithm than OT.
-To use CRDTs for a collaborative text editor, there are a couple critical requirements.
+Researchers realized that there's no reason to treat the characters as just having a value and absolute position; they set out to change the underlying data structure of the text editor.
+Instead, properties are added to each character object that enabled commutativity and idempotency.
+Using a more complex data structure allows for a much simpler algorithm than OT.

-**Note:** There are lots of different examples of CRDTs with different requirements for different use cases.
-In this context, a CRDT is primarily a strategy for achieving consistent data without any kind of coordination (e.g. transformation) between replicas of that data.
-Since a text document requires the characters to be in a specific order, this type of CRDT can be called an ordered set CRDT.
+**Note:** There are many different types of CRDTs with different requirements for different use cases.
+In this context, a CRDT is primarily a strategy for achieving consistent data between replicas of data without any kind of coordination (e.g. transformation) between the replicas.
+Since a text document requires the characters to be in a specific order, the type of CRDT that we used is usually categorized as a sequence CRDT.

+To use CRDTs specifically for a collaborative text editor, there are a couple critical requirements.

 ### Globally Unique Characters

-The 1st requirement is that each character object be globally unique.
-This is achieved by assigning **Site ID** and **Site Counter** properties when inserting a character.
-Since the **Site Counter** at each site increments every time it inserts or deletes a character, we've ensured global uniqueness of all characters.
+The 1st requirement is that each character object must be globally unique.
+This is achieved by assigning **Site ID** and **Site Counter** properties whenever a new character is inserted.
+Since the **Site Counter** at each site increments whenever inserting or deleting a character, we ensure the global uniqueness of all characters.

 With globally unique characters, when a user sends a message to another user to delete a character, it can indicate precisely which character to delete.
 Let's see how this changes our earlier example.

+**Note:** For the purpose of simplifying the example, the globally unique ids are just integers.
+In reality, they'll be objects with Site ID and Site Counter properties.

 <figure>
   <center>